ShawnEvans77/ShawnEvans77/README.md

 ## Hello!

 My name is Shawn.
 I'm a CS grad looking for a job.
-Right now I work as a tutor at Brooklyn College, helping impressionable young people realize that they have the potential to do be great engineers.
+Right now I work as a tutor at Brooklyn College, helping impressionable young people realize that they have the potential to be great engineers.
 My main interests are C and compilers, but I dabble in Python as well.
 Java is my 'mother tongue', and the language I am most familiar with.
 It is what I LeetCode in!
-I use Vim, by the way.
+I use Neovimim, by the way.

 Check out my projects!
 I'm working on Socks (🧦), an application to allow my fellow tutors to auto-generate their time-sheets.
 I also want to one day create a compiler for different Esoteric Programming Languages, like Brainfudge.
 I did a Brainfudge intepreter in Python, one day I will build a compiler.
 I'm also learning Raylib to write a game in C.